 Initially, they did not like me and it was mutual.
 They liked my daughter who was seven years old.
 That time I used to visit them in Pune from Mumbai.
 One fine day while my man was making our breakfast, my daughter and his son giggled and asked us ” Why can’t we be a family”?
 I was surprised and then shifted.

 I had huge rifts and then took some therapy with Dileepan and was able to empathise with the fear and insecurity of all these children.
-That realisation helped me to start my bonding with them sharing snippets of my own childhood stories and now there is no looking back now.
+That realisation helped me to start my bonding with them by sharing snippets of my own childhood stories and now there is no looking back.

-Yes I was, to gain their approval, and this made my own child feel left out.
-Again thanks to Dileepan, I began to work my own differences with my own daughter.
+Yes, I was, to gain their approval, and this made my own child feel left out.
+Again thanks to Dileepan, I began to work on my own differences with my own daughter.

 Yes,I am in touch with her and we have a relationship independently too.

 Sharing stories, sharing our personal pain and struggles, freedom to express anything under the sun…. got them together.